Showing posts with label Science. Show all posts

 • Why were they so angry?
 They don't talk to their patients like that (I hope), so they must have been taking their frustrations out on me.
 Many alternative medicine practitioners do recommend experimental, natural or less invasive therapies in lieu of conventional medical care, without having the science to back it up.
 Having spent years in the healthcare industry (yes it's true!
 And btw, not all corporate cats are greedy or out to get us), I know a bit about efficacy studies, safety tests and the placebo effect.
 Proven treatments outperform the placebo; and testing any course of treatment is expensive, complex, and requires monitoring huge groups of people.
 Alternative therapies are not likely to go through the rigorous testing that doctors look for.

-In my corporate days, I also learned a few things that expanded my perspective:
+In my corporate days, I learned a few things that expanded my perspective:

-• I’m still feeling a bit defensive, but first on the list we have this: Just because something is natural, doesn't mean it is safe.
+• This was a surprise, but just because something is natural, doesn't mean it is safe.
 If a natural ingredient is strong enough to have an effect, that effect can be positive or negative.
 Safety tests are expensive and unfortunately, if a natural supplement or treatment is created by a small business, they may not have the funds to carry out safety tests that are statistically significant.
-Reiki and energy healing do no harm, so from that point of view, we’re good.
+Since then, I’ve learned they might even interfere with medical treatments - check with your doctor before doing anything extra / taking supplements etc.

-• A lot of money and brainpower goes into designing these studies; doctors rely on the data to make decisions on what to include in their treatment plans.
-Most holistic practitioners won’t have the funds or know-how to create a useful study.
+• A lot of money, heart and brainpower goes into designing these studies; my science-minded colleagues really cared.
+And then doctors rely on the data to make decisions about what to include in their treatment plans.
+Most holistic practitioners won’t have the funds or the know-how to create a useful study.
 This can lead the general public to make decisions based on what they would like to be true.

 It's totally fine by me if these doctors don't believe in Reiki and scoff at the thought of healing energies.
 It isn't for everyone, and if you don't want to see it, you won't.
 But I do think it would be incredibly beneficial for mankind if this massive gap between conventional doctors and Natural/Holistic approaches was bridged.